AlexandreChenu/MSc_thesis/simple_ex/README.txt

 simple_ebn.cpp is a SFERES2 experience.
-It uses NN2 module to train a Neural Network in order to control a robot arm with 3 motors to reach a fix target.
+It uses NN2 module to train a Neural Network in order to allow a robot arm to autonomously learn a controller to reach a fix target.

 Neural Network :
 Inputs : - distance between the gripper and the target (x-axis)